filamentgroup/grunt-criticalcss/README.md

 REQUIRED: A string for the URL of the site you'd like to run this script against

+#### options.filename
+Type: `String`
+Default value: `all.css`

+A string value for the entire path of a css file that you have hosted locally.

 #### options.width
 Type: `Integer`
 Default value: `1200`